 Likely the same model was offered on Ebay.
 The auction description mentioned "Rare CzechMASTER epoxy resin casting with detailed interior.
 Manufactured by my friend in Prague in the 1980s."
 Mysteriously, the single-piece casting now has two colors.

-The same model was also sold by German mail order company WK Models under its Aeromodell brand with catalog number WK09.
+The same model was also sold by German mail order company WK Models under its Aeromodell brand with catalog number WK09, with both white, yellow and orange box labels.
 John Burns' PAK-20 book mentions "Many of the 1/72 resin-cast kits in the line probably came from Czechmaster molds".
 The G1 is clearly among these.
 Note the different resin color.
 Another model had green resin parts, and the cover sheet of the box was in yellow.
 Lastly, I've also seen a version which was 'packaged' in a printed yellow A4 sheet, folded double and stapled.
 Its parts were dark green.

-John Burns' PAK-20 book also reports that the Polish manufacturer Mareska (operational between 1996 and 1998) issued a resin Fokker G1, and reports "Many (if not all) of these kits are also listed under Czechmaster and probably served as master molds for a variety of other European kit companies".
+John Burns' PAK-20 book also reports that the Polish manufacturer Mareska (in business between 1996 and 1998) issued a resin Fokker G1, and reports "Many (if not all) of these kits are also listed under Czechmaster and probably served as master molds for a variety of other European kit companies".

 To replace the incorrect props, possibly Airfix Blenheim props or Aeroclub white-metal props will do the trick.
 I found two Aeroclub Blenheim props: P021, description '2x De Haviland (Hamilton-Standard) 3 blade 2 position bracket 11'6" [3.51 m] diameter R/H' for 'Bristol Engines - Blenheim/Beaufort' and P098, description '2x De Havilland two position BKT (bracket?) three blade 10' [3.05 m] diameter R/H' for the Bristol 142 which was a civil transport from which the Blenheim bomber was developed.
 The MPM props are 11'1" / 3.38 m.
 The Stichting drawings don't give a figure for them, but I measured 10'9" / 3.28 m in the drawings.
 Plenty of figures, take your pick!